fabiangunzinger/online-experiments/chapters/limitations_criticism.md

 # Limitations and criticisms

+Outline of section:
+- Why are experiments considered the gold standard?
+- Why doesn't everyone agree

+What makes experiments the gold standard in the minds of many?
+1. The cleanest approach to the statistical solution in @holland1986statistics

 There are a number of issues here that I want to collect and develop further.

 ## Limitations of experiments